-Is it true that in 1992, Boris Yeltsin ended his speech in the US Congress with the words “Lord, bless America”?
+Is it true that in 1992 Boris Yeltsin ended his speech to the US Congress with the words “God bless America”?

-Judging by the logo in the lower left corner, this record is taken from the broadcast of the American C-Span television channel.
-On his website, the full record of Yeltsin’s performance before the US Congress, which really took place on June 17, 1992, is available.
-Video It lasts more than 52 minutes.
-For the first two minutes, representatives of both chambers of the American parliament stand applaud the first Russian president.
-They met with a ovation and many statements by Yeltsin.
+Judging by the logo in the lower left corner, this recording was taken from a broadcast of the American television channel C-SPAN.
+A full recording of Yeltsin’s speech to the US Congress, which actually took place on June 17, 1992, is available on his website.
+Video lasts over 52 minutes.
+For the first two minutes, representatives of both houses of the American parliament stand and applaud the first Russian president.
+They also greeted many of Yeltsin's statements with ovation.

-Thus, the statements of Internet users about Yeltsin’s speech in the American Congress are based on the abbreviated version of the broadcast from the meeting room, in which the final remark of the first Russian president is so circumcised that it significantly distorts the meaning of what was said by him.
+Thus, the statements of Internet users about Yeltsin’s speech in the American Congress are based on a shortened version of the broadcast from the meeting hall, in which the final remark of the first Russian president is cut off so much that it significantly distorts the meaning of what he said.

-*Russian authorities They think Meta Platforms Inc., which owns the social network Facebook, an extremist organization, its activities in Russia are prohibited.
+*Russian authorities think Meta Platforms Inc., which owns the social network Facebook, is an extremist organization; its activities in Russia are prohibited.

-Photo on the cover: Franklin Dlano Roosevelt Presidential Library & Museum
+Cover photo: Franklin Delano Roosevelt Presidential Library & Museum

 Distorted quote